[2 MIN READ]

 - Multiple sclerosis (Southern Hemisphere): October – December

 - Parkinson’s Disease: April – June

 - Personality disorder: March – May

 - Schizophrenia (Southern Hemisphere): June – September

 Among the studies of the correlation between various diseases/disorders and seasons of birth, a large meta-study conducted in 2003 stands out for finding connections between birth month and mental health.
 This meta-study analyzed more than 86 million births from 27 different parts of the world and concluded that people born in the winter months have an increased risk for schizophrenia compared to those born in months with more daylight hours.

 All of this has to do with circadian rhythm, the internal clock that is central to many life functions.
 The body’s processes that influence everything from cell growth and reproduction to the functioning of digestive tissue, lungs, heart, liver, and patterns of social behavior depend in part on light — specifically, sunlight.
 Thus, changes in sunlight exposure over the course of the year or being born in a month with less sunlight could affect physical and mental functions, as is observed in seasonal affective disorder.

 However, it is important to not be overwhelmed by these connections.
 Being born in a certain month does not mean that you are going to get a certain disease.
 Though associations between birth month and disease have been found, they are not fully understood, and the overall risk is part of a complicated mix of other variables like family history and lifestyle.
 It is also important to get your health information from trusted experts and not from pseudo-sciences like astrology.

+It is important to get your health information from trusted, credentialed medical experts and not from pseudo-sciences like astrology.
 Personalized, preventative care from a skilled doctor is the best way to safeguard your health.